mbevand/florida-covid19-line-list-data/README.md

 ## Forecasting deaths

-Current (latest) forecast:
+Most recent forecast:

 ![Forecast of daily COVID-19 deaths in Florida](forecast_deaths_published.png)

-See the [historical](historical) directory for our previous forecasts.
-They have been accurate, for example our first forecast [published on 2020-07-05][f1] accurately predicted the increase of deaths in July (red curve shows actual deaths that occurred after publication of the chart):
+Previous forecasts: see [historical](historical) directory.
+They have been accurate, for example our first forecast [published on 2020-07-05][f1] accurately predicted the increase of deaths in July:

 ![Forecast of daily COVID-19 deaths in Florida](historical/forecast_deaths_2020-07-05.png)